 National Parks, One Of The Best Things To Do Off The Strip In Las Vegas

 Nevada is home to several National, State, and Local Parks.
-And, some of them are exceptionally famous and worth the trip to Las Vegas alone.
+Some are exceptionally famous and worth the trip to Las Vegas alone.

 Death Valley National Park

-It is the driest and hottest place near Las Vegas, and it does have rain but very occasionally.
+It is the driest and hottest place near Las Vegas, and it does have rain, but very occasionally.
 It is called Death Valley because a group of pioneers got lost there.
-And, it can be hazardous in winters because of the cold and can produce sudden flooding.
+It can be hazardous in winter because of the cold and produce sudden flooding.

 Floyd Lamb Park at Tule Springs